irtesamweb/irtesamweb.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
-description: a project with a background image
+title: Prediction of Biophysical Properties of Therapeutic Antibodies from Antibody Sequences
+description: Classical machine learning was applied to predict antibody properties from sequences.
-img: assets/img/12.jpg
+img: assets/img/project/antibody.webp
 importance: 1
-category: work
+category: Research Projects
-related_publications: einstein1956investigations, einstein1950meaning
+related_publications:
 ---
+This was my undergraduate thesis.

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.